Leon Fink

-Leon Fink (born January 9, 1948) is a Distinguished Professor in the Department of History at the University of Illinois at Chicago.
-A historian, his research and writing focuses on labor unions in the United States, immigration and the nature of work He is the founding editor of Labor: Studies in Working-Class History, the premier journal of labor history in the United States.
+Leon Fink (born January 9, 1948) is a Distinguished Professor in the Department of History at the University of Illinois Chicago.
+A historian, his research and writing focuses on labor unions in the United States, immigration and the nature of work.
+He is the founding editor of Labor: Studies in Working-Class History, the premier journal of labor history in the United States.

 Early life and education

 Fink was born in Ann Arbor, Michigan in 1948.

 He received his B.A degree from Harvard University in 1970.
-While at Harvard, he spent the 1968-1969 term studying at the Centre for the Study of Social History at the University of Warwick in Coventry, U.K.
+While at Harvard, he spent the term from 1968 to 1969 studying at the Centre for the Study of Social History at the University of Warwick in Coventry, U.K.

 He obtained his master's degree in 1971 and his doctorate in 1977, both from the University of Rochester, where he studied with Herbert Gutman.

 Career

 After obtaining his master's degree, from 1972 to 1974 Fink was a lecturer in the Department of History at the City College of New York.

-From 1983 to 1984, Fink was a Fulbright Program scholar at the Amerika-Institut at the University of Munich in West Germany.
+From 1983 to 1984, Fink was a Fulbright Program scholar at the Amerika-Institut at LMU Munich in West Germany.

 In 1985, Fink was appointed an associate professor of history at the University of North Carolina at Chapel Hill (UNC).
 He became a full professor in 1990 and Zachary Smith Professor of History in 1995.

-In 2000, Fink assumed a position as a professor in the Department of History at the University of Illinois at Chicago.
+In 2000, Fink assumed a position as a professor in the Department of History at the University of Illinois Chicago.